For a room used to achieve personal hygiene

 Sinks, tubs, toilet bowls and drainage systems tend to experience scum build up inside their drainage systems.
 Such build-up may cause blockages, and fouls smell if left unattended for long periods.
 To get rid of such, pour hot water into these areas before or after cleaning the entire bathroom.

 You may be tempted to use your cheap powder soap because it seems efficient and it smells good.
-However, cheap can be very expensive and ineffective.
-Bathrooms don’t harbour ordinary dirt such as dust particles.
-They provide a cosy home for slime, fungi (mould), bacteria and many parasites.
-Remember, bacteria thrive in wet areas.
+However, cheap can often mean ineffective.
+Bathrooms don’t harbour ordinary dirt such as dust particles, they provide a cosy home for slime, fungi (mould), bacteria and many parasites.
+Remember, bacteria thrives in wet areas.

 This is why you need to use designated cleaners and cleaning materials.
 Each part of the bathroom requires substances with the right combination of chemicals.
-Mould infested areas, for instance, require acid-based solutions while the toilet bowl and bathtub might need anti-bacterial materials to ensure total germ elimination.
+For example, mould infested areas require acid-based solutions while the toilet bowl and bathtub might need anti-bacterial materials to ensure total germ elimination.

 With so many areas to clean in a bathroom, it’s easy to forget the shower curtain or the medicine cabinet.
 Therefore, work with a checklist to ensure you cover everything.
 Below is a sample checklist;

 Mats and towels carry germs too.
 Therefore, cleaning a bathroom and leaving these two untouched will only allow bacteria to crawl back into your clean bathroom.
-Therefore, ensure you clean the mats and towels as well and replace them with fresh ones.
+Ensure you clean the mats and towels as well and replace them with fresh ones.

-Bathroom walls tiles are notorious for retaining soap scum and dust particles.
-They can lose their sparkle, primarily if you use oily soaps and beauty products.
-To restore the oomph effectively, you need a sponge or scrubber, tile cleaner/detergent, a spray bottle and a dry towel (that you do not use).
+Bathroom wall tiles are notorious for retaining soap scum and dust particles.
+They can lose their sparkle, primarily if you use oily soaps and beauty products to clean them.
+To restore their oomph effectively, you need a sponge or scrubber, tile cleaner/detergent, a spray bottle and a dry towel (that you do not use yourself).
 Start by applying the softener on the tiles and leave it for a while.
 This will help loosen up scum and dirt, making it easy to scrub.